Layne-Huang/layne-huang.github.io/index.md

 ## Short Biography [<a href="" target="_blank">CV</a>]

-I'm a third-year Ph.D. student of the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/).
+I'm a fourth-year Ph.D. student at the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/).
 Before that, I received my bachelor's degree from Wuhan University (major in MIS and minor in CS).
-My research interests include BioNLP and Machine learning in drug development.
+My research interests include AIDD (AI for drug design), Bioinformatics, and BioNLP.
+I am also a big fan of Real Madrid ⚽️.

 ## News
 - **[Jun 2023]** I will join [Prof. Manolis Kellis's](http://compbio.mit.edu/) lab at MIT as a visiting student in September!